 This policy applies to all adults involved with our academy, including paid staff, volunteers, including Governors, and visitors.
-It will be publicly available on our academy website, and will be available in paper form upon request from the office.
+It will be publicly available on our academy website and will be available in paper form upon request from the office.
 We will also make available and/or signpost all relevant legislation, statutory and non-statutory safeguarding and child protection guidance, and relevant academy policies to staff and volunteers for their reference.

-At the beginning of the academic year all academy staff and volunteers who work directly with pupils will be issued with a copy of this policy, along with a copy of the academy's Code of Conduct, whistleblowing policy, behaviour policy, anti-bullying policy, online safety, acceptable use & social media policy/ies, attendance policy and any additional information about responding to children missing in education (CME), together with Part I and Annex B of Keeping Children Safe in Education (2021) They will be required to sign a confirmation that they have received, read and understood these documents, and that they agree to abide by their contents.
+At the beginning of the academic year all academy staff and volunteers who work directly with pupils will be issued with a copy of this policy, along with a copy of the academy's Code of Conduct, whistleblowing policy, behaviour policy, anti-bullying policy, online safety, acceptable use & social media policy/ies, attendance policy and any additional information about responding to children missing in education (CME), together with Part 1 and Annex B of Keeping Children Safe in Education (2023) They will be required to sign a confirmation that they have received, read and understood these documents, and that they agree to abide by their contents.
+In addition, the Designated Safeguarding Lead will make accessible to all staff and volunteers who work directly with pupils all parts of Keeping Children Safe in Education (2023), and may direct them to read specific additional sections, dependent on their role.

-Any new staff and volunteers who join our academy subsequent to the annual policy issue, and who work directly with pupils, will receive a specific safeguarding induction, where this policy, plus our academy's Code of Conduct, whistleblowing policy, behaviour policy, anti-bullying policy, online safety, acceptable use & social media policy/ies, attendance policy and any additional information about responding to children missing in education (CME), together with Part I and Annex B of Keeping Children Safe in Education (2021) will be shared and discussed.
-These staff will also be required to sign a confirmation that they have received, read and understood these documents, and that they agree to abide by their contents.
+Any new staff and volunteers who join our academy subsequent to the annual policy issue, and who work directly with pupils, will receive a specific safeguarding induction, where the documentation listed in the previous paragraph will be shared with them.
+They will also be required to sign a confirmation that they have received, read and understood these documents, and that they agree to abide by their contents.

-Any staff and volunteers working in our academy who do not work directly with pupils may be issued with a copy of Annex A of Keeping Children Safe in Education (2021), as an alternative to the above-named documents, in order to provide a better basis for these individuals to understand how to safeguard and promote the welfare of children.
+Any staff and volunteers working in our academy who do not work directly with pupils may be issued with a copy of Annex A of Keeping Children Safe in Education (2023), as an alternative to the abovenamed documents, in order to provide a better basis for these individuals to understand how to safeguard and promote the welfare of children.
 This decision will be made at the discretion of the Designated Safeguarding Lead.
-In addition, temporary and short-term visitors to our academy will be made aware of our safeguarding procedures in line with our Visitor's policy.
+In addition, temporary and short-term visitors to our academy will be made aware of our safeguarding procedures in line with our Visitor's guidance.